oumaima-nechi/Economic-Data-Analysis/README.md

 ## 🧭 Project Overview
 This project explores major U.S. economic indicators using the **Federal Reserve Economic Data (FRED)** API.
 It retrieves, processes, and visualizes real-time data to identify trends in **GDP**, **inflation**, **unemployment**, and more.
-The workflow is inspired by [RobikSCube’s Kaggle notebook](https://www.kaggle.com/code/robikscube/economic-analysis-with-pandas-youtube-tutorial/notebook),
-and reproduces similar analytical results with personal extensions and visualization improvements.

 ---